JoelErulu/Walking-Trails/README.md

 ### Installation Steps

+--- Clone the Repository on your computer using the command https://github.com/GGC-SD/WalkingTrail-Fall24.git

 \*\*\* Add --force at the end of the npm command when encountered with errors

 1. Open the terminal